Mashiat31/Zeze/README.md

 ![ZEZE](./assets/images/opaque.png "ZEZE")

-#ZEZE
+# ZEZE

 ## Overview

+ZeZe - meaning sister in cantonese, is an app that uses a smart algorithm that uses Data Driven Matchmaking for Moms and Services.
+This is to function as a support system for women, made by women.
+We want to connect working women with other working women, like a sister helping another sister, by collaborating with other progressive business movements, we belive we can influence each other to share our struggles.
+This is also a platform for women to generate some revenue through content creation.

+We want to include women’s perspectives and concerns more intentionally.
+We want to create a foundation for a new social and economic order among working moms.

- 4 screens are availables : Explore, Matches, Messages and Profile.
+ 4 screens are availables : Explore, Mentors, Community and Zezes.
 You'll find some components like Card Component to pass props and variant.
 No frameworks UI like Bootstrap or Material UI are used.

 - **Easy to use** 🤘
 - **Made with Expo** ⚡